Top 10 Things To Do in Lviv, Ukraine by JetSettingFools.com

 Statue of Taras Shevchenkko in park in Lviv, Ukraine

 Our list of what to see in Lviv includes attractions in – and around – the city center.
 However, all sights are within walking distance from the Lviv Old Town.
-At the end of our Lviv travel guide post, you will find a Lviv map of our recommended sights.
+At the end of our guide, you will find a Lviv map of our recommended sights.
 Let’s see Lviv!

 #1 Explore Lviv Old Town

-We started our exploration of the city in the Old Town where 13th century buildings have survived fires, wars and modern times.
-Picturesque Baroque and Renaissance structures line the cobblestone streets – and sit in sharp contrast to the surrounding Soviet-era blocks.
+Start your exploration of the city in the Old Town where 13th century buildings have survived fires, wars and modern times.
+Picturesque Baroque, Renaissance and 20th century Art Nouveau structures line the cobblestone streets – and sit in sharp contrast to the surrounding Soviet-era blocks.

 Rynok Square: Lviv Market Square